-- Finding the best position for the body on the board; steering out from the shore; keeping the nose of the surfboard pointed toward the surf in order to cut through the waves; and not getting positioned sideways (in order to avoid getting caught by a wave and tumbled around) - Going around the break line (the point at which waves begin to break) when paddling out from the shore and not through it in order to allow other surfers plenty of space - Sharing the waves, staying out of the way of other surfers, and never taking off on a wave in front of another surfer (called "snaking") - Keeping the board by always using the ankle leash (it's dangerous to other surfers and swimmers when surfers let go of surfboards)
+- Finding the best position for the body on the board; steering out from the shore; keeping the nose of the surfboard pointed toward the surf to cut through the waves; and not getting positioned sideways (to avoid getting caught by a wave and tumbled around) - Going around the break line (the point at which waves begin to break) when paddling out from the shore and not through it to allow other surfers plenty of space. - Sharing the waves, staying out of the way of other surfers, and never taking off on a wave in front of another surfer (called "snaking") - Keeping the board by always using the ankle leash (it is dangerous to other surfers and swimmers when surfers let go of surfboards)

-The ocean is best to surf, but some rivers and regions along the Great Lakes also can be suitable for surfing as long as the weather is warm.
+The ocean is best to surf, but some rivers and regions along the Great Lakes also can be suitable for surfing when the weather is warm.